-Founded the idea of the public hospital and library
+Founded the idea of the public hospital and library.

 Organized the first volunteer fire department which led to his concept of fire insurance.

-Architect of Poor Richard's Almanac.
+The architect of Poor Richard's Almanac.

-Glass armonica, bifocals, swim fins, Franklin Stove, and, of course the lightning rod.
+Inventor of the glass armonica, bifocals, swim fins, Franklin Stove, and, of course the lightning rod.